Resolving a dispute with a residential park operator

 - don't make repairs required when notified

-If the park operator has breached the same agreement condition at least twice before, and you have issued a notice to remedy the breach of the agreement on both occasions, you can give them written notice of termination for successive breaches on the third occasion.
+If the park operator has breached the same agreement condition at least twice before, and has been issued a notice to remedy the breach of the agreement on both occasions, you can give them written notice of termination for successive breaches on the third occasion.
 This form gives the park operator a minimum of 14 days written notice that you will be ending the agreement and moving out.

 Park operators refusing to carry out repairs